-Understanding & Fostering Interpersonal Relationships At Work
+Understanding & Fostering Interpersonal Working Relationships

 However, how we relate to other people, and how this affects our abilities to function in groups is something that is learned individually as we grow up.
 Our first encounter with groups and social relationships is, for most people, our families.